 Where in the World

 Botany staff work in biodiversity hot spots around the world to document the extraordinary variety of land plants and the environments in which they grow.
-Meet the researchers, explore projects and expeditions, and more.
+Meet our researchers, explore projects and expeditions, and more.